 Consider the following domain of $\bmu$:

 We will choose $M,\epsilon$ later on to ensure that $\Phi$ is invariant on $\cP_{M,\epsilon}$.
 Here, for the sake of convexity, we use a slight variation of rough path norms in this section:

-This revision persists all estimates in previous subsections, up to a constant only depending on $m$.
+This revision preserves all estimates in the previous subsections, up to a constant depending only on $m$.

-\begin{remark} We can extend the local bound in definition of $\cP_{M,\epsilon}$ to a global bound.
-More precisely, using the argument in the Step 2, proof of Proposition 4.5 in \cite{RSDE}, we easily obtain that, there exists a constant $C$, only depending on $M,\epsilon, T,m$, such that
+\begin{remark} We can extend the local bound in the definition of $\cP_{M,\epsilon}$ to a global bound.
+More precisely, using the argument in Step 2 of the proof of Proposition 4.5 in \cite{RSDE}, we easily obtain a constant $C$, depending only on $M,\epsilon, T,m$, such that

 for any $\bmu\in \cP_{M,\epsilon}$ and any representation $(Y,Y')$ of $\bmu$.
 This fact will be used to provide a uniform estimate in the proof of continuity.